strawberryfield/IFTools/docs/casasoft.if.gblorblib.frontispicechunk.md

 ### **ResourceNumber**

-Gets or sets the resource number of the frontispiece.
+Gets or sets the resource number of the frontispice.

 ```csharp
 public int ResourceNumber { get; set; }